 The Parowan Fremont built their pithouses close together, usually ten to twenty pithouses on a valley floor near streams (Stone).
 On the other hand, the San Rafael Fremont’s pithouses were usually slab-lined.
 They also built above ground masonry structures, often multi-roomed, that were constructed with and without mortar.
 In both cases, four central roof supports were used.
 The structures were plastered on the interior walls, and slab-lined fire pits were common.
 The San Rafael Fremont village sites were on hills and ridges overlooking permanent water sources and their farmland.

 Rock overhangs were used by the Fremont Indians for storage and for shelter.

 The Fremont Culture was not a rigid society like the Anasazi.
 The Fremont Indians seemed to take delight in being different.
 Jackal houses, small unit houses, and pithouses are often found in the same village (Barnes).
 Despite some villages being close together, the Fremont Indians were an aggressive people and uneasy truces existed between the villages.

 Deer, bighorn sheep, rabbits, birds, fish and rodents were hunted using snares, nets, fishhooks, and the bow and arrow.
-The scene below at the mouth of Cottonwood Canyon is of a deer hunt, notice the large number of fawns in the petroglyph.
+The scene below at the mouth of Cottonwood Canyon is of a deer hunt…some claim these are bighorn sheep, but if the head is dropped to a normal position, they look more like deer.
+Notice the large number of fawns in the petroglyph.